-If present, standby/run mode alarms will be both visual and audible, the red alarm LED oval will turn on.
+If present, standby/run mode alarms will be both visual and audible, the red alarm LED oval will turn on, and the message area on the display will indicate the alarm description.
 Audible alarms will produce an alarm tone for 30 seconds, then ring back for 2 seconds of every 5 seconds.
 Pressing the alarm silence key will silence the audible alarm for 15 minutes initially then will start the ring back function again.